Showing 1865 results

 Local authority · Corporate body

-The Records and Registration Office maintains official student records, including enrollment, biographical data, grades, credits, and degrees awarded.
-It oversees course registration, assesses tuition and fees, and issues transcripts upon receipt of written, signed requests.
-The office also processes enrollment verifications, monitors athletic eligibility, prepares semester course schedules, assigns classrooms, and provides reports and analyses on enrollment and academic performance.
-In coordination with college deans, the Registrar facilitates the graduation clearance process, manages candidate lists, and assists with commencement ceremonies.
+The office maintains records of enrollment, biographical data, grades, credits, and degrees awarded.
+It oversees course registration, assesses tuition and fees, issues transcripts upon written request, processes enrollment verifications, and monitors athletic eligibility.
+Additional responsibilities include preparing semester course schedules, assigning classrooms, providing enrollment and academic performance reports, coordinating graduation clearance with college deans, managing candidate lists, and assisting with commencement ceremonies.
+Over time, its record keeping practices have transitioned from manual systems to online registration and transcript services.

 Local authority · Corporate body